Senda Berenson Abbott: Smith College—initial hiring

 Until recent years, the so-called ideal woman was a small waisted, small footed, small brained damsel, who prided herself on her delicate health, who thought fainting interesting, and hysterics fascinating.

 Berenson sought to establish mandatory physical education in this atmosphere.
 She spent considerable time presenting her position to the faculty and administration.
 One meeting began with only one faculty member in agreement, but by the meeting's end, she had persuaded the faculty to support a mandatory second year of physical education.
-While Berenson saw the need to persuade the faculty, she naively thought the students were more supportive.
-She had heard that some of the students felt the exercises were too boring, but she had six classes each day filled with "enthusiastic girls".
-Because of the evident enthusiasm, she decided it would not be necessary to take attendance.
-However, when she reached the end of the school year and was provided a complete roster for the purpose of recording grades, she realized that many students had never come to class.
+She had six classes each day filled with "enthusiastic girls", but she realized at the end of term that many students had never come to class.
 She instituted roll call the following year.

 Women's basketball origins

 Known as the Mother of Women's Basketball, Berenson became the first woman enshrined in the Basketball Hall of Fame in 1985.

 In 1892, after Berenson realized that the gymnastic exercises were not as popular as she had originally thought, she looked for alternatives.
 She read about the new game of basketball, invented by James Naismith, in the YMCA publication Physical Education.
 Group games were "unheard of" at Smith, but she felt this would be an interesting experiment.
 Other attempts at teaching games had not succeeded, in part because the women of that time had no experience with team play.
 Initial games were played in class in the spring of 1892.
 The exact date of the first informal game is not known, but one student wrote to her mother on March 6, 1892, describing a new game they were playing, in which the object was to put a ball into your opponent's basket, as "great fun".
 Instead of the peach baskets used in the first men's game, the goals in the first women's game were fashioned from waste baskets.